Wael1122/waa/Neofetch-vs-Screenfetch.md

 Screenfetch needs maintainers who aren't scared of refactoring large parts of the script.
 All of these issues can be fixed if someone is willing to put the work in.
 As it stands right now, Screenfetch is unmaintainable.
 Good luck making any changes larger than distro additions or small bug fixes.

-### Everything is hardcoded.
+### Everything is hard-coded.

-Screenfetch hardcodes almost everything.
-Inside the script you'll find long hardcoded lists of Window Manager and Desktop Environment process names, hardcoded Distro Names, hardcoded file names and more.
+Screenfetch hard-codes almost everything.
+Inside the script you'll find long hard-coded lists of Window Manager and Desktop Environment process names, hard-coded Distro Names, hard-coded file names and more.
 This is really bad and should be avoided altogether if possible.

-There are times when hardcoding things is necessary but this should only be done when you've exhausted all other options and it's a last resort.
-Neofetch has a few cases of hardcoded strings like in the CPU/GPU detection on iOS devices.
+There are times when hard-coding things is necessary but this should only be done when you've exhausted all other options and it's a last resort.
+Neofetch has a few cases of hard-coded strings like in the CPU/GPU detection on iOS devices.
 This was necessary since there's no dynamic way of getting this information and It was a last resort, after hours of testing.

-The hardcoded parts of Screenfetch could've all been easily avoided, this is true because Neofetch doesn't suffer from the same problems.
+The hard-coded parts of Screenfetch could've all been easily avoided, this is true because Neofetch doesn't suffer from the same problems.

-**Hardcoded Window Manager and Desktop Environment lists.**
+**hard-coded Window Manager and Desktop Environment lists.**

 Screenfetch loops over these lists, checking the running processes on the system until it finds the Window Manager or Desktop Environment that is running.
 This is very inefficient and requires manual intervention if the Window Manager or Desktop Environment isn't in the lists above.